danehans/cilium-demos/ipv6/ciliumcon-eu-2024/README.md

 The demo uses [Kind](https://kind.sigs.k8s.io/) to create a 2-node Kubernetes cluster configured for IPv6.
 The following diagram provides additional details of the demo environment:
 <img src="../../images/cilium-ipv6-demo.svg">

+A video recording of the demo is available [here](https://youtu.be/-S2aAYNspBk).

 ## Dependencies

 The following dependencies must be met for the demo to run properly: